| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday December 8,

 royalties on- or warning those who attempt to sell seed wheat from these

+varieties that they may face hefty financial repercussions.
 In recent days, the Kansas Wheat Alliance has announced at least three settlements they have negotiated with wheat producers who they caught selling seed wheat with authorization- and two of those cases involved Oklahoma producers.
 One case was settled for $50,000- involving Clayton Fisher of Okeene who the KWA claims was selling Fuller wheat without permission.
 A second case involving an Oklahoma producer was settled for $30,000 for the admitted unauthorized sale of both Jagger and Overley varieties. | |

-House Speaker Chris Benge Rolls Back Committee Structure- Scrapping the Subcommittees Under an Umbrella Committee ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ House Speaker
+| House Speaker Chris Benge Rolls Back Committee Structure- Scrapping the Subcommittees Under an Umbrella Committee ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~House Speaker

 Chris Benge announced this past week a streamlining of the House Committee